Mimi-dot-rgb/Risk-Analysis-for-Loan-Applications/README.md

 - **Dataset**: Cleaned loan application data

 ## How to Use This Project
-Open the Jupyter Notebook file (Risk_Analysis_Project.ipynb) to view the step-by-step analysis and results.
+Open the Jupyter Notebook file (Risk_Prediction_Analysis.ipynb) to view the step-by-step analysis and results.